My family and I run KC Caviar from our base in a quiet rural village deep in the heart of Yorkshire.

 “Knowing that our girls can produce Caviar of such a high quality that it proudly sits on dishes produced by some of the UK’s best Chefs.”

-Mark’s daughter Kacey is learning the ropes of the family business while she studies.
+Mark’s daughter Kacey is learning the ropes of the family business, whilst managing the caviar production.

 “Not many people have a groundbreaking brand named after them!
 What makes you most excited about the future of KC Caviar?”